By Ken Zurski

 In 1948, the LP (Long Play) microgroove vinyl record was introduced by Columbia Records for the sole purpose of playing more music on a phonograph or analog sound medium.
 Circular in shape like its predecessors, the LP was larger in diameter at 16-inches and turned at 33 1/3 revolutions per minute, much slower than previous versions.

-The LP was designed to replace the 12-inch records being manufactured for RCA Victor player’s in the 1930’s which had tighter grooves and less background noise, but unpredictable sound clarity overall.
+The LP itself was designed to replace the 12-inch records being manufactured for RCA Victor player’s in the 1930’s.
+The smaller plates had tighter grooves and less background noise, but unpredictable sound clarity overall.

-The larger LP’s, more commonly known as albums, were slow to catch on at first, representing only a slight percentage of sales for consumers who were accustomed to the smaller size, faster speeds (78 rpm) and shorter play time.
+The larger LP’s were slow to catch on at first, representing only a slight percentage of sales for consumers who were accustomed to the smaller size, faster speeds (78 rpm) and shorter play time.
 But as home stereo systems improved, LP’s were streamlined back to 12-inches and quickly became the preferred choice of buyers.

 Then in the 1980’s, thanks to MTV and the demand to buy popular music, chain record stores opened in malls across America and record sales – included the smaller 45 rpm singles – continued to rise.